Overview of the Cooperative Ecosystem Studies Units Network

 Can federal and non-federal partners become members in more than one CESU?

-The CESU Cooperative and Joint Agreement
+The CESU Cooperative and Joint Venture Agreement

 What are the basic terms of a cooperative and joint venture agreement?